 YULE KILCHER: Yeah.
 Yeah.
 My father had -- a car hit my father when he was 74 years old and broke his back.

 And he was in the hospital with the legs up and all for two, three months, and he died.
 He would have lived in his eighties, and he had planned to visit me in Alaska.

 It happened when I was there, and I was with him when he died.
 I was with him when he died.

 Yeah.
-I said, I said, (indiscernible), which means (indiscernible).
+I said, I said, "Weisch wer i bi?" which means, "Do you know who I am?"
 He says, "Alaska."
 That's the last word he said.
 I was so proud.
 You know.

 ISABELLE UNY: And your mama?
 What about your mom?